nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 [![](button.png)](https://apps.axibase.com/chartlab/aff8779b)

-Various settings may be applied to create outputs that fit your needs.
+Various additional settings may be applied to create outputs that fit your needs.
 Below is a link to settings that may be applied to create custom data.gov charts:

 [https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/)